syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Data-Bindings.md

 {% endtabs %}

 >**NOTE**
+•   The `RecurrenceId` should be a recurrence pattern appointment `Id`.
 •	The exception appointment should have different `Id` with original pattern appointment `Id`.
 •	The exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
 •	The `ActualDate` should be in Universal Time Coordinates (UTC) time zone.